tomoconnor/blog.devopstom.com/hugoblog/content/posts/replacing-aws-nat-gateways-with-freebsd-nat-instances/index.md

 The managed NAT Gateway configuration incurred a fixed cost of approximately **£140 per month** for three gateways.
 This cost was independent of actual traffic volume and increased further with per-gigabyte data processing charges.

 Conversely, the NAT instance configuration uses three `t4g.nano` instances.
-At approximately *£2.54 per instance per month*, the **total monthly cost is around £7.62**.
+At approximately **£2.54** per instance per month, the total monthly cost is around **£7.62**.
 Additional costs are limited to standard EC2 data transfer pricing, which is negligible for most outbound-only workloads.

 Even allowing for currency conversion and incidental overhead, this represents a reduction of well over ninety percent in NAT-related monthly spend.
 From a FinOps perspective, this is a clear example of cost optimisation achieved through architectural choice rather than usage suppression.